shm-unesp/UNESP-MAGNOLIA/README.md

   <li>Shiki, Sidney B.; da Silva, Samuel; TODD, Michael D. On the application of discrete-time Volterra series for the damage detection problem in initially nonlinear systems.
 Structural Health Monitoring, v.
 16, n.
 1, p.
 62-78, 2017 https://doi.org/10.1177%2F1475921716662142</li><br>

-  <li>Tahara, Lucas Zanovello, A study of the influence of nonlinear behavior on experimental modal analysis, M.Sc. in Mechanical Engineering; S\~ao Paulo State University, Ilha Solteira/SP, Brazil, 2019, http://hdl.handle.net/11449/183481</li><br>
+  <li>Tahara, Lucas Zanovello, A study of the influence of nonlinear behavior on experimental modal analysis, M.Sc. in Mechanical Engineering; São Paulo State University, Ilha Solteira/SP, Brazil, 2019, http://hdl.handle.net/11449/183481</li><br>

   <li>Shiki, Sidney Bruce.
 Application of Volterra series in nonlinear mechanical system identification and in structural health monitoring problems.
-PhD Thesis in Mechanical Engineering; S\~ao Paulo State University, Ilha Solteira/SP, Brazil, March 2016, http://hdl.handle.net/11449/137761, </li><br>
+PhD Thesis in Mechanical Engineering; São Paulo State University, Ilha Solteira/SP, Brazil, March 2016, http://hdl.handle.net/11449/137761, </li><br>

 If you are using a LaTeX Editor, you can cite the papers above using these BibTeX citations: